 There are substantial uncertainties regarding the interpretation and application of PRC laws and regulations, including, but not limited to, the laws and regulations governing our and the VIE's business, or the enforcement and performance of our contractual arrangements with the VIE.
 These laws and regulations may be subject to change, the enforcement of laws and regulations in China could be uncertain and the of rules and policies in China may change quickly with little advance notice, which could result in a material adverse change in our operations and the value of the securities we are registering for sale.
 New laws and regulations that affect existing and proposed future businesses may also be applied retroactively.
+If we or the VIE do not receive or maintain the approvals, or we inadvertently conclude that such approvals are not required, or if these applicable laws, regulations or interpretation change or are interpreted differently and we or the VIE are required by the CSRC, the CAC, or any other PRC regulatory authorities to obtain such approvals in the future, our shares may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of the VIE that conduct all or substantially all of the business operations.
+In any such event, these regulatory authorities may impose fines and penalties on the operations in China, limit the operating privileges in China, delay or restrict the repatriation of the proceeds from this offering into the PRC or take other actions that could have a material adverse effect on the business, financial condition, the value of securities, as well as our ability to offer or continue to offer securities to investors or cause such securities to significantly decline in value or become worthless.

 Due to the uncertainty and complexity of the regulatory environment, we cannot assure you that we, our PRC subsidiary and the VIE would always be in full compliance with applicable laws and regulations, the violation of which may have adverse effect on our, our PRC subsidiary's and the VIE' indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers.
 Any such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
 In addition, implementation of industry-wide regulations directly targeting and the VIE's our operations could cause our securities to significantly decline in value or become worthless.
 Therefore, investors of our company face potential uncertainty from actions taken by the PRC government affecting our and the VIE's business.